rdforte/ryanforte.tech/content/competitive-programming/hackerrank-street-lights.md

 Because street lights __1__ and __2__ light up the same points we still only include the number of points which are lit up and not the total number of points each street light lights up.
 Therefore are result here is still __10__

-What if we have two street which are not located on the same point but but either light up the same points?
+What if we have two street lights which are not located on the same point but either light up the same points?

 ![street light next to each other](/competitive-programming/images/hackerrank-street-lights/street-lights-nexto.png)